 All faculty personnel in all categories must hold a minimum of a master's degree, with an earned doctorate or professional equivalent preferred.
 All degrees must be from accredited institutions.
 The terms "master's degree" and "doctorate" as used in this Handbook include all degrees recognized by the Council of Graduate Schools.
-For the purpose of appointment, rank, promotion and tenure for Category A personnel, the following degrees are considered to be doctorates or doctorate-equivalents: Ph.D., Ed.D., Psy.D., D. Phil., J.D., D.M.A., D.B.A., D.P.A., M.B.A. (for a Business Administration appointment), or M.F.A. (for a Fine Arts appointment), D.N.P and other terminal degrees in the health sciences for allied health programs.
-Nursing accepts the M.S.N. for appointment as a Category B assistant professor only.
+For the purpose of appointment, rank, promotion and tenure for Category A personnel, the following degrees are considered to be doctorates or doctorate-equivalents: Ph.D., Ed.D., D. Phil., J.D., D.M.A., D.B.A., D.P.A., M.B.A. (for a Business Administration appointment), or M.F.A. (for a Fine Arts appointment).

-After appropriate consultation with the provost and faculty in the programs affected, the president may make a determination about the acceptability of other degrees for purposes of appointment, rank, promotion and tenure, and this determination shall be incorporated into the appointment contract.
+After appropriate consultation with the academic vice president and faculty in the programs affected, the president may make a determination about the acceptability of other degrees for purposes of appointment, rank, promotion and tenure, and this determination shall be incorporated into the appointment contract.

-F. Definition of the Probationary Period for Category A Positions
+F. Definition of the Probationary Period for Category A Positions time of the probationary period, the faculty member's appointment terminates at the end of the seventh year.

 The probationary period for all Category A full-time tenure-track faculty originally appointed as assistant professors is seven years from the date of appointment to the tenure-track, unless the original contract specifies a shorter period.
 Assistant professors should apply for tenure in the sixth year after appointment.
-If the faculty member fails to achieve tenure within the specified period of time of the probationary period, the faculty member's appointment terminates at the end of the seventh year.
+If the faculty member fails to achieve tenure within the specified period of